freyp567/update-photonotes/README.md

 Note that I added whitespaces around the photo id by intent - so it is easier to pick it in the Windows explorer and copy it to the clipboard, as you may search for the imported note in Evernote, best using this id.

+## How a photo-noe may look like

+Note that the create-note action does only generate a basic note, that serves as starting point for qualifing it by adding contents, tags and - indispensable for finding the image later on again - tags.

+As I do note-taking with Evernote and Flickr already since a couple of years, there are some routines and ways to enhance the notes intellectually that I did establish and improve during this time.
+I know that yours may be different, but I am sure everyone that does large scale note-taking does it differently from how I do it.

+Nethertheless here a sample of the note generated above, or rather the orginal note than I then do update by copying information generated in the newly imported note to the old note (in case it is a blot note) or the otherway round, copy information from the old note to the new one, updating links and moving the old one to the bin.

+The note given as sample looks as follows:

+TODO continue